 All of these are limiting beliefs about estimates.
 With estimates, it’s better to be accurate than to boost your own ego by being precise.
 This is something that I’ve struggled with.
 Giving small estimates implies that you are very sure that the answer is in that range.
 If you’re giving an estimate and you have no confidence that the answer is in that range, you’re making a guess rather than giving an estimate.

-Hover over to see the answer
+Hover below to see the answer

 Back to Financial Independence